Skip to main content

 What is the main difference between Aider and Cursor?

-Aider focuses on runs in terminal while Cursor highlights full ide with ai-native features.
-Both target developer ides & agents, but their onboarding, AI depth, and pricing models feel different.
+Aider focuses on runs in terminal while Cursor highlights agent mode: autonomous multi-file editing with terminal access.
+Both target ide-agents, but their onboarding, AI depth, and pricing models feel different.

 Which tool is better for speed and flow?